 There are more than 100 research centers in Jerusalem, 43% are in the field of biotechnology research and 30% of all Israeli academic scientific research in technology is done in Jerusalem.

 Jerusalem hosts some of the world’s most renowned universities.
 The Hebrew University of Jerusalem has over 43,000 students and has 5 affiliated teaching hospitals, including the Hadassah Medical Center.
 There are a number of university-based accelerators, such as HUStart and Atobe, which facilitate interaction between entrepreneurial thought, innovation, and resources that are available from the university itself.

 Other institutions that have a great impact on research are the Bezalel Academy of Art and Design (50% of design graduates come from Jerusalem), Azrieli College of Engineering, and the Hadassah Academic College.

-With just 20 events occurring in the Jerusalem tech ecosystem in 2012, the number number of events has dramatically increased to over 400 in the year of 2017.
-There are numerous event series in the Jerusalem tech ecosystem that are focused on technology and innovation and additionally, there are events that facilitate networking.
+With just 20 events occurring in the Jerusalem tech ecosystem in 2012, the number of events has dramatically increased to over 400 in the year 2017.
+There are numerous event series in the Jerusalem tech ecosystem that is focused on technology and innovation and additionally, there are events that facilitate networking.

 - Happy Hour JLM (Made in JLM): For one night every month, the Jerusalem tech community gathers to network, pitch, and drink beer.
 Happy Hour JLM is the ultimate opportunity for investors, startup founders, aspiring entrepreneurs, and tech community leaders to come together and have casual drinks among key players in the city’s tech community.
 There is a different theme each month, in which relevant and high profile speakers of that field come to speak at the event.
 Between 150 and 200 members of the Jerusalem tech system join these events.